-- .0 The Federation collects information on race, disability and gender with regards to both pupils and staff, e.g. pupil achievement, attendance, exclusions and staff training. - 2.0 This information is used to inform the policies, plans and strategies, lessons, additional upport, training and activities the Federation provides. - 3.0 The Equality Policy and Plan and Objectives have been shaped by the views, input and any analysis of staff, governors and pupils. - 1.0 The Federation analyses Pupil achievement in terms of progress and standards for different groups and takes action when there trends or patterns indicate a need. - 5.0 The Federation sets Equality Objectives to improve outcomes for vulnerable pupils and nonitors progress on reaching these objectives. - 5.0 The Assistant Headteacher for Inclusion has responsibility for coordinating the mplementation of the policy and monitoring outcomes. - 7.0 The Federation ensures that all staff understand and implement the key requirements of the Equality Policy. - 3.0 The Federation ensures that visitors to the schools understand and follow the key equirements of the Equality Policy. - 7.0 The curriculum includes opportunities for all pupils to understand and celebrate diversity and difference. - 0.0 All groups of pupils are encouraged to participate in school life and make a positive contribution, e.g. through class assemblies and the school council. - 1.0 The Federation monitors bullying and harassment of pupils in terms of difference and liversity (i.e. different groups) and takes action if there is a cause for concern. - 2.0 Visual displays and multi-media resources reflect the diversity of the school community. - 3.0 Minority ethnic, disabled and both male and female role models and those of vulnerable groups are promoted positively in lessons, displays, discussions and class assemblies. - 4.0 The Federation takes part in annual events to raise awareness of issues around race, lisability and gender. - 5.0 The school environment is increasingly accessible possible to pupils, staff and visitors to the chool including the acoustic environment. - 6.0 Open evenings and other events which parents, carers and the community attend are held an accessible part of the school and issues such as access and language barriers and access are considered. - 7.0 The accessibility needs of parents, pupils and staff are considered in the publishing and ending out of information. - 8.0 The Governing Body is increasingly representative of the community it serves Procedures for he election of parent governors are open to candidates and voters who are disabled.
+- 1.0 The Federation collects information on race, disability and gender with regards to both pupils and staff, e.g. pupil achievement, attendance, exclusions and staff training. - 2.0 This information is used to inform the policies, plans and strategies, lessons, additional support, training and activities the Federation provides. - 3.0 The Equality Policy and Plan and Objectives have been shaped by the views, input and involvement of staff, governors and pupils. - 4.0 The Federation analyses Pupil achievement in terms of progress and standards for different groups and takes action when there trends or patterns indicate a need. - 5.0 The Federation sets Equality Objectives to improve outcomes for vulnerable pupils and monitors progress on reaching these objectives. - 6.0 The Assistant Headteacher for Inclusion has responsibility for coordinating the implementation of the policy and monitoring outcomes. - 7.0 The Federation ensures that all staff understand and implement the key requirements of the Equality Policy. - 8.0 The Federation ensures that visitors to the schools understand and follow the key requirements of the Equality Policy. - 9.0 The curriculum includes opportunities for all pupils to understand and celebrate diversity and difference. - 10.0 All groups of pupils are encouraged to participate in school life and make a positive contribution, e.g. through class assemblies and the school council. - 11.0 The Federation monitors bullying and harassment of pupils in terms of difference and diversity (i.e. different groups) and takes action if there is a cause for concern. - 12.0 Visual displays and multi-media resources reflect the diversity of the school community. - 13.0 Minority ethnic, disabled and both male and female role models and those of vulnerable groups are promoted positively in lessons, displays, discussions and class assemblies. - 14.0 The Federation takes part in annual events to raise awareness of issues around race, disability and gender. - 15.0 The school environment is increasingly accessible possible to pupils, staff and visitors to the school including the acoustic environment. - 16.0 Open evenings and other events which parents, carers and the community attend are held in an accessible part of the school and issues such as access and language barriers and access are considered. - 17.0 The accessibility needs of parents, pupils and staff are considered in the publishing and sending out of information. - 18.0 The Governing Body is increasingly representative of the community it serves Procedures for the election of parent governors are open to candidates and voters who are disabled.